jarobyte91/post_ocr_correction/README.md

-# post_ocr_correction
+# Post-OCR Document Correction with large Ensembles of Character Sequence Models

-This is the code for the paper.
+This is the code for the [paper](https://arxiv.org/abs/2109.06264).

 # Installation